Spain uses 19-0 run to defeat Japan 88-77 at Tokyo Olympics

 Ricky Rubio scored 20 points and a 19-0 run in the second quarter turned out to be the difference, as Spain went on to top Japan 88-77 on Monday night in the opening game of the Tokyo Olympics for both teams.

 Victor Claver made all six of his shots and scored 13 points for Spain, the four-time Olympic medalists — three silver, one bronze.
-Marc Gasol added 12.

-Rui Hachimura scored 20 points and Yuta Watanabe added 19 for Japan.
+Rui Hachimura scored 20 points and Yuta Watanabe added 19 for Japan, which spent some of its pregame meeting time talking to each other about how the country would be watching from places other than the arena.

+“We talked about it before the game,” Hachimura said.
+“We actually played here like two years ago, an exhibition game or something.
+A lot of people came, we were looking forward to it, but it is what it is.
+Can’t do anything about it, and everybody is watching on TV.”

 Without fans permitted in the Saitama Super Arena because of the pandemic and the decision to not open almost all venues involved in the Tokyo Games to ticketholders, only a few dozen Japanese people — volunteers and workers, mostly — were there for the game.
 A few people stood and clapped when the host team was introduced pregame, and another man snapped a photo of the large scoreboard suspended over center court when the video screen displayed the Japanese flag during the national anthem.